yangfg-bsrf/BEAMLINE-DEISIGN-HEPS/README.md

 In this project, we will include some data\examples\problems for the learners in HEPS.
 We have not considered developing the professional software.

-## (1) how to design the beamline and simulation experiment
+## how to design the beamline and simulation experiment

-    for specific issue, simulation and theoretical study are carried out and summaried;
+   (1) for specific issue, simulation and theoretical study are carried out and summarized;

-    for specific beamline, series of simulation and study are done
+   (2) for specific beamline, series of simulation and study are done

-## (2) how to program
+## how to program

-    Examples for HEPS beamline
+   (1) Examples for HEPS beamlines

-    Examples for data_analysis
+   (2) Examples for data_analysis

-    Codes for specific function, such as error generation(from Ansys, metrology), optical module with error, analysis module and so on
+   (3) Codes for specific function, such as error generation(from Ansys, metrology), optical module with error, analysis module and so on

-## (3) other resources
+## other resources

-    HEPS parameters
+   (1) HEPS parameters

-    Database for different kind of error
+   (2) Database for different kind of error